Skip to main content

 Yo-yo dieting and a preoccupation with food are nothing new in our culture.
 But when does a focus on food, calories and weight become a health concern?

-Disordered eating is used to describe a range of irregular eating behaviors that may or may not warrant a diagnosis of a specific eating disorder.
+Disordered eating describes a range of irregular eating behaviors that may or may not include the diagnosis of a specific eating disorder.

-Eating disorders, such as anorexia nervosa, or AN, or bulimia nervosa, or BN, are diagnosed according to specific and narrow criteria.
+Eating disorders, such as anorexia nervosa or bulimia nervosa, are diagnosed according to specific and narrow criteria.
 This excludes a majority of people suffering with disordered eating.

 Disordered Eating vs. Eating Disorder

-The most significant difference between an eating disorder and disordered eating is whether or not a person's symptoms and experiences align with the criteria defined by the American Psychiatric Association.
+The most significant difference between an eating disorder and disordered eating is how a person's symptoms and experiences align with the criteria defined by the American Psychiatric Association.
 The term "disordered eating" is a descriptive phrase, not a diagnosis.
-Thus, while many people who have disordered eating patterns may fit the criteria for EDNOS, it also is possible to have disordered eating patterns that do not fit within the current confines of an eating disorder diagnosis.
+Thus, while many people who have disordered eating patterns may fit the criteria for EDNOS, it also is possible to have disordered eating patterns that do not fit within the diagnosis of an eating disorder.

-Still, eating concerns falling short of a diagnosis deserve attention and treatment as they may turn into more problematic eating disorders and put individuals at risk of serious health problems.
+Still, eating concerns that fall short of a diagnosis deserve attention and treatment as they come with their own health risks and may turn into eating disorders in the future.

 Symptoms of Disordered Eating